Find out what every responsible deer stalker should always carry in their kit to make sure they stay safe and secure.

 As individuals, many of us will be planning on heading to Europe to hunt boar, and by taking a few precautions we can help prevent the spread of ASF.

 - Don’t bring home any meat from pigs/boar that has come from any country known to be infected with ASF.

 - Ensuring the proper disposal of the gralloch, pluck and other waste materials of boar in such countries.

-- When hunting in an area with ASF always thoroughly clean any material that came into contact with wild boar/pigs.
+- When hunting in an area with ASF always thoroughly clean any material that comes into contact with wild boar/pigs.
 This includes clothing, boots, knives, guns, vehicles etc. The use of proper cleaning materials is highly important, not just hot water.

-- If you find any dead wild boar or you suspect ASF in any spotted boar, immediately contact the veterinarian authorities, give an exact location and don’t move the carcass.
+- If you find any dead wild boar or suspect ASF in any spotted boar, immediately contact the veterinarian authorities, give an exact location and don’t move the carcass.